aidos-lab/aidos-lab.github.io/content/_index.md

 your CV, your transcript of records, and a brief cover letter stating your research interests to bastian.rieck@helmholtz-muenchen.de.

-## Open positions
+## Open Ph.D. positions

-There are no open positions at the moment.
+There are no open Ph.D. positions at the moment.